 The Kata Gatame or arm-triangle choke can be implemented during the chest-to-chest situation within your opponent (for example, from the side mount).
-However, there are plenty of Arm Triangles’ variations, and each one with its proper strengths and weaknesses.
+However, there are plenty of arm triangles variations, each with its proper strengths and weaknesses.

-Hence, some arm-triangle chokes are best utilized from mount and side control, while others are better to tap out your opponent from the bottom guard or standing position.
+Hence, some arm-triangle chokes are best utilized from mount and side control.
+In contrast, others are better to tap out your opponent from the bottom guard or standing position.

-Indeed, each Arm Triangle requires a special scenario; you should practice all of them, so you ought to go for this submission from several positions!
+Indeed, each arm triangle requires a particular scenario; you should practice all of them, so you ought to go for this submission from several positions!

-The key to penetrating the triangle arm choke setup can be done by using the action-reaction principle.
-This means that you should force your opponent to react by extending his or her arms, then, you isolate the opponent’s hand which is necessary for all triangle chokes variations.
+The key to breaking through the triangle arm choke setup is to force your opponent to respond by extending his arms.
+Isolate his hand next, which is required for all triangle chokes variations.

 Arm Triangle Choke Variations